AbdulAziz613/Library_management_System/README.md

 6) If the user selects option 2 an id is automatically assigned and the user is asked to enter book name and author name.
 Then this data is stored in the same booksdisplay.txt file so that it can be displayed later.
 7) If the user selects option 3 the user is asked to enter the id of the book that the user wants to borrow.
 The record of that book is written in a seperate file borrowedbooks.txt.
 8) If the user selects option 4  the user the content from borrowedbooks.txt is showed which shows all the books that have been borrowed.
 9) If the user selects option 5 the user can return a book using the id .
-Once the book is returned it is removed from borrowedbooks.txt and a fine calculation is also implemented.There is no fine for the first week but after 7 days there is 20 Rs fine each day.
+Once the book is returned it is removed from borrowedbooks.txt and a fine calculation is also implemented.There is no fine for the first week but after 7 days there is 20 Rs fine for each day.

 ![_F__C++_PROJECTS_Project 1_main exe_  12_6_2024 9_30_58 PM](https://github.com/user-attachments/assets/22f5e0a9-b944-4ce9-a328-be8e114684fe)